lizlam/hanny-the-penguin/src/stories/which-came-first.md

 "Hanny!
 Hanny!
 Where are you?
 It's time to come home!"

-"Coming Mother!" yelled Hanny.
+"Coming, Mother!" yelled Hanny.

 Hanny ran into the house and found her mother preparing dinner.

 "Mother, which came first, the penguin or the egg?"

-Before Mother Penguin could answer a strange pecking sound was coming from the other room.
+Before Mother Penguin could answer, a strange pecking sound was coming from the other room.

 Hanny and Mother ran to see a very hungry baby penguin emerging from an egg!

 ![Baby Penguin](/drawings/baby.jpg)

-"Oh hello little one!
+"Oh!
+Hello, little one!
 We have been waiting for you!" cried Mother Penguin excitedly.

-Mother Penguin hugged them both and gently whispered,"You both come first in my heart."
+Mother Penguin hugged them both and gently whispered, "You both come first in my heart."